aaronmansfield5/aaronmansfield5/README.md

 ### From LUA to LUAU

-Over the course of 6 to 7 months, I became proficient in LUA, and my friend recommended I learn LUAU for ROBLOX.
-This is where my passion for programming truly took off.
-I began doing commissioned work, earning impressive income for a 14-year-old kid.
+Over the course of 6 to 7 months, I became proficient in LUA, driven by my passion for creating custom experiences in games like Garry's Mod.
+One day, my friend recommended I learn LUAU for ROBLOX, as it opened up a new world of opportunities in game development and customization.
+I eagerly took on the challenge and soon became well-versed in LUAU.
+This new skill allowed me to explore the exciting realm of ROBLOX, where my passion for programming truly took off.
+I began doing commissioned work, creating various game modes, mechanics, and assets for clients.
+The projects I worked on not only helped me hone my skills but also provided me with impressive income for a 14-year-old kid.
+The experience and confidence I gained from these projects further fueled my drive to learn and grow in the world of programming.

 ### Exploring Back-End Development

-As I continued to grow and learn, I wanted to expand my skillset.
-I researched further and discovered the world of back-end development, which led me to learn NodeJS.
-However, I was still eager to learn even more about server-side programming.
+As I continued to grow and learn, I felt a strong desire to expand my skillset and delve deeper into the various facets of programming.
+My curiosity led me to explore the world of back-end development, which plays a crucial role in building the backbone of web applications and services.
+Eager to master this domain, I began learning Node.js, a powerful JavaScript runtime environment that enables developers to create scalable server-side applications.

+As I progressed in my journey, I realized the importance of understanding not only server-side programming but also the complex interplay between front-end and back-end technologies.
+This realization drove me to expand my knowledge of databases, API integrations, and other aspects of full-stack development.
+My continuous learning and passion for back-end development have opened up new horizons for me in the world of software development, allowing me to create more sophisticated and robust applications.

 ### Embracing dotNET & C#